ST10048211/apds7311_The_A_Team_Final_POE/README.md

-# APDS7311 POE PART 2
+# APDS7311 POE PART 3

-This project is part of the Portfolio of Evidence (PoE) for APDS7311, developed as a full-stack application using React for the frontend and Node.js and express for the backend.
-The application provides secure user authentication, payment processing, and account management functionalities for the customer portal.
+This project is the Portfolio of Evidence (PoE) for APDS7311, developed as a full-stack application using React for the frontend and Node.js and express for the backend.
+The application provides secure user authentication, payment processing, and account management functionalities for the customer portal and employee portal.

 ## Table of Contents